jm4R/blog/about.md

 ---

 Hello!
 My name is Mariusz Jaskółka.
+I live near Kraków (Cracow), Poland.
 C++ is both my job and passion.
-From time to time I write an article about modern C++ in polish blog [cpp-polska.pl](https://cpp-polska.pl/).
-I have decided to translate it into english, so that my articles could reach a wider and more international public.
-My english might not be perfect, so mistakes can happen.
+I like to share my knowledge about it so that I started to write articles to Polish blog [cpp-polska.pl](https://cpp-polska.pl/), which I decided to translate into English, so that my texts could reach a wider and more international public.
+I do not pretend to know everything about programming but I believe there is knowledge that I can share with you as well as receive your feedback in comments.

+PS: My English might not be perfect, so mistakes can happen.
 Feel free to contact me if you find any significant mistake or with any other concern.

 ### Contact me